pgdr/talks/kraftig/talk.md

     than you think.

+## Single responsibility principle

+> every module or class should have responsibility over a single part of the
+> functionality provided by the software, and that responsibility should be
+> entirely encapsulated by the class.

-Lets talk about API vs Code.
+## Lets talk about API vs Code.

 > APIs should come with programs, and vice versa.
 An API that you must write C
 > code to use, which cannot be invoked easily from the command line, is harder